-- 1. Minimum lot size area and road frontage requirement if the building(s) or use(s) is/are connected to the public water and sewer system and if one of the following conditions exists or is provided1: {Amended, Effective 10/03/17} - a. there is no more than one access point (existing or proposed) per lot of record as of May 6, 2008 on U.S. Route One, or - b. the only access point off U.S. Route One is shared with an adjacent lot or lots and the lot or lots sharing the access points don't have other access points on U.S. Route One; or - c. a lot has more than one existing access point per lot of record as of May 6, 2008; provided, however, that (i) in these situations the Project Review Board may relocate some or all of the access points, (ii) the development shall not have more access points than exist on May 6, 2008, and (iii) the Project Review Board may in its discretion limit access points to a number less than the number existing on May 6, 2008 if the Project Review Board shall determine that the maintenance of the number of access points existing as of May 6, 2008 is likely to2:
+- 1. Minimum lot size and road frontage requirement if the building(s) or use(s) is/are connected to the public water and sewer system and if one of the following conditions exists or is provided1: {Amended, Effective 10/03/17} - a. there is no more than one access point (existing or proposed) per lot of record as of May 6, 2008 on U.S. Route One, or - b. the only access point off U.S. Route One is shared with an adjacent lot or lots and the lot or lots sharing the access points don't have other access points on U.S. Route One; or - c. a lot has more than one existing access point per lot of record as of May 6, 2008; provided, however, that (i) in these situations the Project Review Board may relocate some or all of the access points, (ii) the development shall not have more access points than exist on May 6, 2008, and (iii) the Project Review Board may in its discretion limit access points to a number less than the number existing on May 6, 2008 if the Project Review Board shall determine that the maintenance of the number of access points existing as of May 6, 2008 is likely to2: - A. detract from public safety considering such factors such as accidents in the area, traffic volumes, road geometrics, types and frequency of traffic moving to and from existing uses within 1,000' of the proposed use; or - B. adversely effect the ability of vehicular traffic to maintain the existing speed limit; or - C. threaten an environmentally sensitive area,

-1 It is the intent of this section to provide the incentives of reduced minimum lot sizes-areas and road frontage requirements for developments that limit or share access points on to U.S. Route One.
-The limitation of access points on U.S. Route One applies to developments that intend to take advantage of the incentives of reduced minimum lot sizes areas and road frontage requirements when a new lot is created.
+1 It is the intent of this section to provide the incentives of reduced minimum lot sizes and road frontage requirements for developments that limit or share access points on to U.S. Route One.
+The limitation of access points on U.S. Route One applies to developments that intend to take advantage of the incentives of reduced minimum lot sizes and road frontage requirements when a new lot is created.
 The limitation of access points does not apply to existing developments, buildings, or uses or to existing developments, buildings, or uses that propose a change of some sort but that are not creating a new lot.
 For more information on the intent of this section refer to the Freeport Comprehensive Plan, Section VI.B - Future Land Use Directions - Commercial.